tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 My trigger finger twitched; every fiber of my being screamed to end him right then.

-"What happened to Claire?"
-My voice hardened as I spoke her name, the shotgun feeling heavier in my hands.
+"What happened to her?"
+My voice hardened, the shotgun feeling heavier in my hands.

 For a moment, the air hung heavy between us.
 Lupin’s eye flickered, and I saw something in him break.
 "Claire," he breathed, the word carrying a torrent of unspoken sorrow and shame.
 "She... she fought.
 She had fire."